gavinpwd/website-security-co/README.md

 5. Easy to manage and open to add-ons
 - I chose Bootstrap over W3.CSS because it is more popular (20M websites), has more programmers, templates, plug-ins and snippets available versus W3.CSS (70K websites) (https://blog.hubspot.com/website/w3-css-vs-bootstrap/)
 - Easy management: Consider building a CI/CD Pipeline in the cloud — a continuous integration/continuous deployment pipeline.
-An example would be using GitHub for version control, Code ANywhere for dev environment, Travis CI for for CI service, Code Climate for testing, and Heroku for production environment. (https://www.leadingagile.com/2018/06/build-a-ci-cd-pipeline-in-the-cloud-part-one/)  This framework helps DevOps teams ship higher quality software, faster, for improved software deployment. (https://about.gitlab.com/blog/2019/06/27/positive-outcomes-ci-cd/)
+An example would be using GitHub for version control, Code Anywhere for dev environment, Travis CI for CI service, Code Climate for testing, and Heroku for production environment. (https://www.leadingagile.com/2018/06/build-a-ci-cd-pipeline-in-the-cloud-part-one/)  This framework helps DevOps teams ship higher quality software, faster, for improved software deployment. (https://about.gitlab.com/blog/2019/06/27/positive-outcomes-ci-cd/)

 6. Lead magnet
 - Implemented call-to-action buttons that are fun (Take a Quiz), informative (Why is Patching Challenging?) and invitation to connect (Let’s Talk Solutions) without sounding too needy.
 - Consider adding Google Analytics on the html document to track user activities.
 - Consider adding a video landing page that is CDN hosted like Vidyard to drive customer engagement without slowing down the website.
 Use video analytics to learn more about your audience. (https://www.vidyard.com/)
-- Adding interactive content to drive customer interaction on the wbsite and generate leads for example quizzes, chatbots, prizes or calculators for example Ion (https://en.rockcontent.com/platform/interactive-content-solutions/) whihc is a competitior of  outgrow.co
+- Adding interactive content to drive customer interaction on the website and generate leads for example -- podcasts, blogs, quizzes, chatbots, prizes or calculators.
+An example is Ion (https://en.rockcontent.com/platform/interactive-content-solutions/) which is a competitor of outgrow.co
-- Create great contetn and copywriting using keywords that are SEO optimised
+- Create great content and copywriting using keywords that are SEO optimised

 7. A staged approach
 - Refer to point 4(i)